 Arturo Saucedo

-Research Aerospace Engineer @ CERL
+Research Robotics Engineer @ CERL

 B.S.
 Aerospace Engineering, Minor in GGIS